Toxins and Toxicants as Drivers of Disease

 - Measuring blood and urine levels may not be sufficient

 - Hair samples:

-- Due to genetics, some patients will not rid body of toxins or toxicants through hair
+- Due to genetics, some patients will not rid body of toxins and toxicants through hair.

 - PCBs: No cost-effective way to measure levels: